SintraCascaisSesimbra.com

 https://www.cp.pt/

-The train journey from Lisbon to Estoril takes between 30 and 40 minutes, depending on the number of stops.
-The route is very scenic as it passes through the Belem district and along the coastline, with views over the Tejo Estuary and beaches.
-To get the best view, sit on the left side of the carriage, with a view to the south.
+The journey from Lisbon to Estoril takes 30 to 40 minutes depending on the number of stops.
+The route is scenic, passing through the Belem district and hugging the coastline, with views across the Tejo Estuary and its beaches.
+Sit on the left side of the carriage, facing south, for the best outlook.

-The Estoril to Lisbon railway is a busy train line serving both commuters and beachgoers.
-The trains and Cais do Sodré train station are no more dangerous than in any other big city, but be careful not to overly display money or other expensive items.
-When travelling late at night, it is advisable to sit close to other passengers, as there have been reports of late-night robberies on lone travellers (these never occur during the day).
+The trains and Cais do Sodré station are no more dangerous than in any other large city, but avoid displaying money or valuables.
+When travelling late at night, sit near other passengers.
+There have been reports of robberies targeting lone travellers on late services, though these do not occur during the day.

 Legend: 1) Cais do Sodré 2) Santos 3) Alcantara-Mar 4) Belem 5) Caxias 6) Paço de Arcos 7) Santo Amaro 8) Oeiras 9) Carcavelos 10) Parede 11) São Pedro do Estoril 12) Estoril 13) Monte Estoril 14) Cascais